 The Company evaluates whether events or circumstances have occurred that indicate that the estimated remaining useful life of its long-lived assets may warrant reassessment or that the carrying value of these assets may not be recoverable.
 When a triggering event is identified, management assesses the recoverability of the asset group, which is the lowest level where identifiable cash flows are largely independent, by comparing the expected undiscounted cash flows of the asset group to the carrying value.
 When the carrying value is not recoverable and an impairment is determined to exist, the asset group is written down to fair value.
 The Company exited certain leased facilities during fiscal year 2023 and is in the process of seeking subleases for those properties.
-The Company recorded a non-cash, pre-tax and after-tax impairment charge of \$4.0 million related to the operating lease right-of-use ("ROU") asset recorded for 480 Pleasant Street within the general and administrative expense caption of the consolidated statements of operations in the second quarter of 2023.
-The impairment was determined by comparing the fair value of the impacted ROU asset to the carrying value of the asset as of the impairment measurement date, as required under ASC Topic 360, Property, Plant, and Equipment, using Level 2 inputs.
+The Company recorded a non-cash, pre-tax and after-tax impairment charge of \$4.0 million related to the operating lease right-of-use ("ROU") asset recorded for 480 Pleasant Street within the general and administrative expense caption of the impacted ROU asset to the carrying value of the asset as of the impairment measurement date, as required under ASC Topic 360, Property, Plant, and Equipment, using Level 2 inputs.
 The fair value of the ROU asset was based on the estimated sublease income for certain facilities taking into consideration the time period it will take to obtain a sublessor, the applicable discount rate and the sublease rate.